QuantGov/documentation/docs/tutorial/first_project.markdown

-# Bringing it All Together in Your First Project
+# Bringing it All Together to Create a Dataset

 A [QuantGov Project](../project.markdown) allows us to bring corpora and estimators together to create a final dataset.
 In this tutorial, we are going